ajbacon/CV/README.md

 ## Hobbies

-OutAs a county level tennis player when i was younger, I've always been an active person.
+A county level tennis player when I was younger, I like to keep active!
+Football, tennis, golf, cricket, skiing, squash to name a few of the sports I like to do regularly.

 Additionally I love cooking, a good board game and before Makers I got slightly addicted to CodeWars!

-- Tennis - county level player in my youth
-- Football - orgainse a 5-a-side team in London
-- Skiing
-- Cooking

 ## Contact